 Both Basildon Borough Council and Essex County Council Trading Standards Department deal with food complaints (determined by the nature of the complaint).

-You can Submit a food hygiene complaint online to inform Basildon Council's Environmental Health Services that you have observed poor hygiene in a local food outlet, or have bought food which is contaminated or unsafe, or wish to bring any other food safety concerns to our attention.
+You can submit a food hygiene complaint online to inform Basildon Council's Environmental Health Services that you have observed poor hygiene in a local food outlet in the Basildon borough, or have bought food which is contaminated or unsafe from a retailer in the Basildon borough, or wish to bring any other food safety concerns about a business in the borough to our attention.

 On receiving your complaint, a food safety officer will contact you and if necessary arrange to see you within 2 working days, to complete the complaint details and collect any offending food items.

 Alternatively, you may wish to bring your complaint and the offending food items to the council offices .